JoelK27/UFC_Predictor/README.md

   Saves a cleaned version for further processing.

 - **Preprocessing:**
-  Scales numeric features, encodes the target variable, and extracts additional features such as weight class and gender.
+  Scales numeric features, encodes target variables (winner, outcome, rounds), and extracts additional features such as weight class and gender.
   Saves the preprocessed data for modeling.

 - **Model Training & Analysis:**
-  Trains a separate Random Forest model for each weight class and gender.
+  Trains separate Random Forest models for winner, outcome, and rounds for each weight class and gender.
   Evaluates model performance, analyzes feature importance, and saves the trained models for later use.
   Visualizes the top 10 most important features for each model.

 - **Interpretation:**
-  Short conclusions and findings are printed in the script output after each step.
+  Key findings and conclusions are printed after each step in the script output.

 ---

-## Predicting a Fight
+## Fight Prediction

 After running `main.py` and training the models, you can predict the outcome of a specific fight using the interactive script: